 PIDOP was a multinational research project that was funded by the European Commission under the Seventh Framework Programme.
-The project examined the processes which influence democratic ownership and participation in eight European states – Belgium, Czech Republic, Germany, Italy, Portugal, Sweden, Turkey and the UK.
+The project examined the processes which influence democratic ownership and participation in nine European countries – Belgium, Czech Republic, England, Germany, Italy, Northern Ireland, Portugal, Sweden and Turkey.

 The project had a distinct focus on the psychology of the individual citizen and the psychological processes through which macro-level contextual factors and proximal social factors exert their effects upon citizens’ civic and political engagement and participation.

 Young people, women, minorities and migrants were examined as four specific groups at risk of political disengagement.
 The research explored the differences as well as the overlap between civic and political engagement, and both direct and representative participation.